-The Master of Science in Patient Oriented Research (MSPOR) provides training in the fundamentals of clinical and translational investigation, with a view to enabling young researchers to compete more effectively for research funding.
+The Master of Science in Patient Oriented Research (MS-POR) degree program provides training in the fundamentals of clinical and translational investigation, with a view to enabling young researchers to compete more effectively for research funding.
 MS/POR students are trained in the design, conduct, and evaluation of clinical research studies, with close supervision and support from the Program Director.

 The program is comprised of an interdisciplinary series of courses and colloquia that reflects both the public health faculty's expertise in design and conduct of research studies and the clinical faculty's intimate knowledge of human health and patient care.

-The required courses are intended to enable degree candidates to gain proficiency in study design, application of commonly-used statistical procedures, facility with statistical software, and ability to successfully interpret and communicate the results of an analysis.
+The required courses are intended to enable degree candidates to gain proficiency in study design, application of commonly-used statistical procedures, facility with statistical software packages, and ability to successfully interpret and communicate the results of an analysis.
 The overall goal is to make graduates more competitive in pursuit of research funding.
-The two-year MS-POR curriculum consists of 30 credits in total and a culminating Master'sEssay.
-Up to two s/electives may be taken pass/fail (i.e., one selective and one elective or two electives).
+The two-year MS-POR curriculum consists of 30 credits in total and a culminating Master's Essay.
+One selective course and up to two electives may be taken pass/fail (students cannot take more than 9 credits as P/F).

 MS/POR candidates must begin study during their first summer by enrolling in the Columbia Summer Research Institute (CSRI).
-In the CSRI, students will earn 10 credits, completing courses in biostatistics, epidemiology, NIH grant writing, health disparities research and decision analysis.
+In the CSRI, students will earn 10 credits, completing courses inbiostatistics, epidemiology, NIH grant writing, health disparities research and decision analysis.
 With this, students earn one-third of the required credits in the first summer, leaving greater flexibility and fewer scheduling commitments over the remaining months.

-Note that some courses in the required curriculum may be waived based on prior graduate level coursework with approval from the course instructor.
+Note that some courses in the required curriculum may be waived based on prior coursework with approval of a student's faculty advisor.
 In this event, the student may substitute another, more advanced course in place of the waived course.
-Credits from waived courses do not count towards the degree.

-In advance of beginning the MS program, any student who has not previously completed an MPH will be required to take the online course offered by the Mailman School: PUBH P6025-Introduction to Public Health.
+In advance of beginning the MS program, any student who has not completed an MPH will be required to take the online course required by the Mailman School: PUBH P6025-Introduction to Public Health.